blackstork-io/fabric/docs/tutorial.md

 # Tutorial

 This tutorial provides comprehensive guidance on using Fabric and the [Fabric Configuration Language]({{< ref "language" >}}) (FCL) for document generation.
 We'll systematically cover creating a basic template, incorporating data blocks, applying data filtering and mutation, installing plugins, and rendering text with external content providers.

 ## Prerequisites

-To effectively follow this tutorial, ensure you have the following:
+Before you follow this tutorial, make sure you have the following:

 - Fabric CLI [installed]({{< ref "install.md" >}}) and `fabric` CLI command available
 - (optional) OpenAI API token

-Throughout this tutorial, the command examples were executed in macOS Sonoma `zsh` shell.

 ## Hello, Fabric